The Last Adam

 What can we know?

 Historians and biblical scholars try to reconstruct what Jesus taught and did.
-They use historical sources such as the Gospels, but never ask the question that would be strange not to ask.
+They use historical sources such as the Gospels.
+In many ways, Jesus was a typical first-century Jewish end-time prophet, a product of the culture he lived in, first-century Judaism.
+Yet, they never ask the question that would be strange not to ask: what made Jesus think he was the Son of God?
 And so, they fail to clarify Jesus’ supposed close relationship with God or why God was his Father.
 Decades after Jesus allegedly went missing, a few anonymous authors wrote the Gospels.
 Mark, Matthew and John haven’t written the Gospels attributed to them.
 The Gospels provide no clue as to who wrote them.
 Mark, Matthew and John were peasants who spoke Aramaic, while the authors of the Gospels were educated and spoke Greek.
 Some scholars argue that Christians initially relied on oral traditions and utilised writings that are no longer extant.
 Oral recounting is notoriously inaccurate.
 Stories change when retold.
 Details get lost, and new details get added.
 They had good reason to think so.
 Luke begins, stating precisely that (Luke 1:1-4),

 Many have undertaken to draw up an account of the things that have been fulfilled among us, just as they were handed down to us by those who from the first were eyewitnesses and servants of the word.
 With this in mind, since I myself have carefully investigated everything from the beginning, I too decided to write an orderly account for you, most excellent Theophilus, so that you may know the certainty of the things you have been taught.